Punjabi Kadhi (Gits) (1 Serving) and Instant White Rice (100 G)

 Physical Activity

-Engage in light physical activity, such as a short walk, after eating.
-This can help your body use glucose more efficiently and reduce spikes in blood sugar.
+Engage in light physical activity like a short walk after eating to help your body use glucose more effectively.

 metabolic